Free delivery for new forklift batteries.

 First aid for a deeply discharged battery

-Tip: Modern chargers with a trickle charge function prevent deep discharge and significantly extend the life of your battery.
-Learn more about properly charging forklift batteries here.
+Tip: Use modern chargers with trickle charge function and temperature compensation .
+These automatically prevent deep discharges and significantly extend the life of your battery.
+Read more about this in the article How to charge a forklift battery correctly .

-If only individual cells in your forklift battery are damaged , it's often worth replacing them rather than buying a completely new one.
+If only individual cells in your battery are affected, it's often worth replacing them instead of buying new ones.
 Here's how to proceed:

-• Installation & Balancing: After replacement, charge all cells evenly to avoid charging imbalances.
+• Installation & balancing: After replacement, charge all cells evenly (equalizing charge ~ 2.6 V/cell) to ensure voltage equality.

-By purchasing additional cells, you can save up to 50% of the cost of a new battery and protect the environment.
+This saves you up to 50% of the cost compared to a new battery and significantly reduces the amount of material used.

 Alternative: Used battery as a complete solution

-If your battery is severely worn or several cells have completely failed, a used forklift battery can be an economical alternative:
+If your battery is severely worn or several cells are irreparably damaged, a used forklift battery is often the more economical solution:

-• Cost savings: Up to 50% cheaper than new forklift batteries .
+• Cost savings: Up to 50% cheaper than new batteries .

-• Regular intermediate charging: Recharge briefly during breaks or shift changes.
+• Recharge regularly: Recharge briefly during breaks or shift changes.

-• Maintain maintenance intervals: Carry out a full charge and capacity test every 3–6 months.
+• Maintenance & Tests: Perform a full charge and capacity test every 3–6 months.

-• Adjust chargers: Have the voltage and current checked according to the manufacturer's specifications.
+• Check chargers: Have current and voltage values checked regularly according to the manufacturer's specifications.

-• Battery monitoring: Smart systems display charge level and temperature in real time.
+• Use battery monitoring: Modern systems monitor state of charge (SOC) and temperature in real time.

 Conclusion